 Elizabeth Feil, LCSW is the Program Manager for the Provo Family Clinic and the Payson Family Clinic.
-She has been working as a therapist at Wasatch Mental Health since 2002.
+She has been working as a therapist at Wasatch Behavioral Health since 2002.
 She is trained in EMDR, Trust-Based Relational Intervention, Crisis Intervention, Motivational Interviewing, Trauma-focused CBT, and the Strengthening Families Program.
 Elizabeth is a Trust-Based Relational Intervention (TBRI) Practitioner.
 Elizabeth works primarily with youth ages 11-17 and their families but also has a lot of experience with elementary school aged children, PLUS she speaks Spanish.
-Elizabeth was very involved in implementing a grant-funded interdisciplinary approach involving Provo School District, Intermountain Health Clinics, and Wasatch Mental Health.
+Elizabeth was very involved in implementing a grant-funded interdisciplinary approach involving Provo School District, Intermountain Health Clinics, and Wasatch Behavioral Health.

 Elizabeth enjoys scuba diving, target shooting, reading, and traveling both within the United States and internationally.
 She has been to more different countries than states and is always looking forward to the next trip.